Last updated 18 March 2022

-If the disclosure statement required by the Body Corporate Act is not given or if the disclosure statement is not substantially complete, then the buyer has the right to cancel the contract.
-If the disclosure statement contains inaccuracies, which are such as to materially prejudice a buyer, or if the buyer, having made reasonable efforts, is not able to verify the information, then again the buyer can cancel the contract.
+If the disclosure statement required by the Body Corporate Act is not given or if the disclosure statement is not substantially complete, then the buyer has the right to terminate the contract.
+If the disclosure statement contains inaccuracies, which are such as to materially prejudice a buyer, or if the buyer, having made reasonable efforts, is not able to verify the information contained in the disclosure statement, then again the buyer may terminate the contract.

 The disclosure statement, among other things, will provide details of: